 Housing Mix - The Plan requires a minimum of 35% family units, including a minimum of 10% of units with three or more bedrooms and 25% of units with two bedrooms.
-This application proposes 34% family units in a mix of 23% two-bedroom and 11% three-bedroom units, thereby not meeting the requirements of the Plan.
+This application proposes 34.2% family units in a mix of 23.7% two-bedroom and 10.5% three-bedroom units in the below-market portion of the building, thereby not meeting the requirements of the Plan.
+The application proposes 25.7% two-bedroom and 9.9% three-bedroom units in the market portion of the building, thereby also not meeting the requirements of the Plan as minimum requirements need to be met without rounding.
 A condition of approval and a provision in the CD-1 By-law has been included to ensure the Plan policy requirement for a minimum of 25% two-bedroom units and minimum of 10% three-bedroom units is met separately in both the market rental and below-market portions.
 All family units must be designed in accordance with the High-Density Housing for Families with Children Guidelines.

-Average Rents and Income Thresholds - Figure 4 shows starting rents for below-market rental units for 2023.
-Average market rents and incomes served for newer rental buildings on the Westside are shown in the middle two columns, and costs for home ownership are shown in the right-hand columns.
+Average Rents and Income Thresholds - Figure 4 shows starting rents for below-market rental units for 2024 Average market rents and incomes served for newer rental buildings on the Westside are shown in the middle two columns, and costs for home ownership are shown in the right-hand columns.
 Figure 4 below demonstrates that below-market rental housing and market rental housing provide options that are more affordable than home ownership.